 - a description of the type of web browser used

-These anonymised, stored data are evaluated solely for statistical purposes.
+This anonymised stored data is exclusively processed for statistical purposes.

 The purpose of tracking mechanisms is to allow the operator of a website to monitor – and in some cases control – online marketing measures with reference to their efficacy.
 Commonly used synonyms for the term ‘tracking’ include ‘web controlling’, ‘web analysis’ and ‘traffic analysis’.
 Tracking encompasses success monitoring, control and efficiency analysis of a website and the online marketing measures it uses.